feichang/lesscss.net/source/docs/reference.md

-Applies rounding.

-Parameters:

-number: A floating point number.
-decimalPlaces: Optional: The number of decimal places to round to.
-Defaults to 0.
-Returns: number

-Example:

-round(1.67)
-Output:

-2
-Example:

-round(1.67, 1)
-Output:

-1.7
-sqrt

-Calculates square root of a number.
-Keeps units as they are.

-Parameters:

-number: A floating point number.
-Returns: number

-Example:

-sqrt(25cm)
-Output:

-5cm
-Example:

-sqrt(18.6%)
-Output:

-4.312771730569565%;
-abs

-Calculates absolute value of a number.
-Keeps units as they are.

-Parameters:

-number: A floating point number.
-Returns: number

-Example:

-abs(25cm)
-Output:

-25cm
-Example:

-abs(-18.6%)
-Output:

-18.6%;
-sin

-Calculates sine function.
-Assumes radians on numbers without units.

-Parameters:

-number: A floating point number.
-Returns: number

-Example:

-sin(1); // sine of 1 radian
-sin(1deg); // sine of 1 degree
-sin(1grad); // sine of 1 gradian
-Output:

-0.8414709848078965; // sine of 1 radian
-0.01745240643728351; // sine of 1 degree
-0.015707317311820675; // sine of 1 gradian
-asin

-Calculates arcsine (inverse of sine) function.
-Returns number in radians e.g. a number between -π/2 and π/2.

-Parameters:

-number: A floating point number from [-1, 1] interval.
-Returns: number

-Example:

-asin(-0.8414709848078965)
-asin(0)
-asin(2)
-Output:

--1rad
-0rad
-NaNrad
-cos

-Calculates cosine function.
-Assumes radians on numbers without units.

-Parameters:

-number: A floating point number.
-Returns: number

-Example:

-cos(1) // cosine of 1 radian
-cos(1deg) // cosine of 1 degree
-cos(1grad) // cosine of 1 gradian
-Output:

-0.5403023058681398 // cosine of 1 radian
-0.9998476951563913 // cosine of 1 degree
-0.9998766324816606 // cosine of 1 gradian
-acos

-Calculates arccosine (inverse of cosine) function.
-Returns number in radians e.g. a number between 0 and π.

-Parameters:

-number: A floating point number from [-1, 1] interval.
-Returns: number

-Example:

-acos(0.5403023058681398)
-acos(1)
-acos(2)
-Output:

-1rad
-0rad
-NaNrad
-tan

-Calculates tangent function.
-Assumes radians on numbers without units.

-Parameters:

-number: A floating point number.
-Returns: number

-Example:

-tan(1) // tangent of 1 radian
-tan(1deg) // tangent of 1 degree
-tan(1grad) // tangent of 1 gradian
-Output:

-1.5574077246549023 // tangent of 1 radian
-0.017455064928217585 // tangent of 1 degree
-0.015709255323664916 // tangent of 1 gradian
-atan

-Calculates arctangent (inverse of tangent) function.
-Returns number in radians e.g. a number between -π/2 and π/2.

-Parameters:

-number: A floating point number.
-Returns: number

-Example:

-atan(-1.5574077246549023)
-atan(0)
-round(atan(22), 6) // arctangent of 22 rounded to 6 decimal places
-Output:

--1rad
-0rad
-1.525373rad;
-pi

-Returns π (pi);

-Parameters:

-none
-Returns: number

-Example:

-pi()
-Output:

-3.141592653589793
-pow

-Returns the value of the first argument raised to the power of the second argument.
-Returned value has the same dimension as the first parameter and the dimension of the second parameter is ignored.

-Parameters:

-number: base -a floating point number.
-number: exponent - a floating point number.
-Returns: number

-Example:

-pow(0cm, 0px)
-pow(25, -2)
-pow(25, 0.5)
-pow(-25, 0.5)
-pow(-25%, -0.5)
-Output:

-1cm
-0.0016
-5
-NaN
-NaN%
-mod

-Returns the value of the first argument modulus second argument.
-Returned value has the same dimension as the first parameter, the dimension of the second parameter is ignored.
-The function is able to handle also negative and floating point numbers.

-Parameters:

-number: a floating point number.
-number: a floating point number.
-Returns: number

-Example:

-mod(0cm, 0px)
-mod(11cm, 6px);
-mod(-26%, -5);
-Output:

-NaNcm;
-5cm
--1%;
-convert

-Converts numbers from one type into another.
-First argument contains number with units and second argument contains units.
-If both units are compatible, the number is converted.
-If they are not compatible, function returns first argument without modifying it.

-Compatible unit groups: * lengths: m, cm, mm, in, pt and pc, * time: s and ms, * angle: rad, deg, grad and turn.

-Parameters:

-number: a floating point number with units. identifier, string or escaped value: units
-Returns: number

-Example:

-convert(9s, "ms")
-convert(14cm, mm)
-convert(8, mm) // incompatible unit types
-Output:

-9000ms
-140mm
-8
-Unit

-Returns number with different units.
-Only units are changed, number itself is not converted.
-The function assumes that second parameter contains valid unit type.

-Parameters:

-number: a floating point number with units. identifier or escaped value: units.
-Returns: number

-Example:

-unit(9s, ~"ms")
-unit(-9, m)
-Output:

-9ms
--9m
 Color

 Converts a string or escaped value into a color.
 The input must contain color in hexadecimal or shorthand representation.